vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 Supported models:
 * `ibm-granite/granite-20b-functioncalling`

-Flags: `--tool-call-parser granite-20b-fc`
+Flags: `--tool-call-parser granite-20b-fc --chat-template examples/tool_chat_template_granite_20b_fc.jinja`

-`examples/tool_chat_template_granite_20b_fc.jinja`: this is a modified chat template from the original on Huggingface, which is not vLLM compatible.
+The example chat template deviates slightly from the original on Huggingface, which is not vLLM compatible.
 It blends function description elements from the Hermes template and follows the same system prompt as "Response Generation" mode from [the paper](https://arxiv.org/abs/2407.00121).
 Parallel function calls are supported.

 ### How to write a tool parser plugin